The latest information and forecasts on when Washington DC's cherry blossoms around the Tidal Basin will reach peak

 The NPS horticulturalists are the first to point out that they’re not really confident in their prediction until about 10 days out.
 And nature has a way of being unpredictable sometimes, as the 2017 bloom proved.
 There are so many variables that can come into play, especially since the prediction is based on long-range weather forecasts a month or more out.

 Sometimes, the predictions nail it.
-Other times, Mother Nature has other plans, and it's not at all unusual for the forecasts to be revised as we get closer to the date as the actual weather conditions diverge from the long-range weather forecast they initially relied on.
+Other times, Mother Nature has other plans, and it’s not at all unusual for the forecasts to be revised as we get closer to the date as the actual weather conditions diverge from the long-range weather forecast the peak bloom predictions initially relied on.

 So the peak bloom forecasts are the best information we have to go on, but that doesn’t mean things always pan out as expected, and it’s quite common for the forecasts to change.
 So be sure to keep checking in for any updates.
 I keep the peak bloom forecasts page up to date with the latest information.

 The two to watch are the forecasts by the National Park Service and the Washington Post‘s Capital Weather Gang.
-Typically, the National Park Service one is put out first--usually around the beginning of March--followed by the Capital Weather Gang's about a week later.
+Both typically issue their first forecasts for the season around the end of February or beginning of March.